Four Star Revue: Season One

 Four Star Revue premiered on NBC on Wednesday, October 4, 1950.
+Wynn was the host, and guests included Edith Piaf.

 After several episodes had aired, a few problems with the show had come to light.
 The first problem was location.
 The second problem was the amount of money put into each episode of the show.
 The third problem was trying to keep a sole sponsor.

 In 1950, it wasn't yet possible to broadcast coast-to-coast, so Four Star Revue, like most live shows, originated from New York (with viewers in other time zones watching a delayed kinescope).
 At the start of the season, Ed Wynn was the only host to use the Center Theatre (formerly a venue for ice shows but recently converted to a TV studio) at Rockefeller Center in Manhattan.
 The others at first declined to follow suit because of the theater's huge, 3700-seat capacity, fearing that the audience wouldn't have a good view of the stage and might not laugh at the appropriate moments.
 But when NBC installed a television monitor there in January 1951, the problem was solved and Durante, Thomas, and Carson relocated.

 Television set manufacturer Motorola opened the season as sole sponsor of the show, but cut back after 13 episodes.
 In January, they began sharing sponsorship with Pet Evaporated Milk and Norge refrigerators, each paying a third of the cost.
 Four Star Revue cost $50,000 a week to produce, compared to only $17,500 for its CBS competition, Arthur Godfrey and His Friends.
 But according to the Videodex ratings service, Revue reached an average of 2,339,000 homes, while Godfreys homes totaled 3,519,000.
 That worked out to a cost of $6.89 per viewer for Revue, compared to $1.46 for Godfrey.

 The season 1 finale aired on July 18, 1951.